kpuzzonia/book-generator/README.md

 ### Continued development

 As of 11/17/2025...I don't love the styling of this anymore.
-Upcoming tasks will include finsing a new color palette that is more simple and modern.
+Upcoming tasks will include finding a new color palette that is more simple and modern.

 ### Useful resources